 - Do get a flattering headshot.
 If you’re awkwardly cropping out relatives or posting something blurry, it’s time to invest in a better photograph of yourself.

 - Don’t spend so much time on the design that you forget about content.
-While they might appreciate your font and color choices, at the end of the day hiring managers need to make sure that you have the skills to do the job.
+You might have great fonts and colors, but at the end of the day you need to have the skills to do the job.
 That’s why it’s important as ever to spend time on your bullet points and describe your experience clearly and succinctly.

 A good resume website evolves with you, and your career

-Once you turn that resume/CV into a PDF, it just becomes a static document that will never change or get updated.
+When your resume is just a PDF, it’s a static document that will never change or get updated.
 A website, on the other hand, is easy to change whenever you gain new skills or experiences.
 And then, once you’re hired for that dream job, your resume website can evolve into a professional portfolio site that stays with you throughout your career, through changing jobs and changing tastes.